SiddharthShahi/SOC-Project/README.md

 | SIEM logs | 1,266 failed SSH attempts for root from the same IP |
 | Hydra terminal | 264 tries/min, 14.3M password list |

-All three matched — same IP, same port, same time window.
+All three matched - same IP, same port, same time window.
 The Wireshark capture shows it at the packet level, and the SIEM shows it at the log level.
-Together they tell the full story.
+Together they tell the full intrusion story.

 ---

-## Task 3 — Threat Hunting
+## Threat Hunting

 Once the attack data was in the SIEM, I ran three searches to understand what really happened and whether anything got missed.

-### Hunt 1 — How Bad Was the Brute Force?
+### Hunt 1: How Intrusive Was the Brute Force?

 **Query:**
 ```